markterweele/windows-itpro-docs/windows/configuration/background/index.md

 # Configure the desktop and lock screen background

 Configuring desktop and lock screen backgrounds in Windows offers a simple yet effective way to enhance productivity, enforce consistency, and strengthen organizational branding.

 Predefined backgrounds can display company logos, mission statements, or school emblems, reinforcing identity across devices.
-This is especially valuable for kiosks, where lock screens can provide clear instructions, or student devices, where consistent branding fosters a sense of belonging and professionalism.
+Examples where predefined backgrounds are especially valuable include kiosks, where lock screens can provide clear instructions, or student devices, where consistent branding fosters a sense of belonging and professionalism.

 ::: zone pivot="windows-11"